edmore/Coding_For_Concurrency/README.md

 Scala:

-I updated the AKKA quick-start guide: https://developer.lightbend.com/guides/akka-quickstart-scala I ran `sbt run` on the terminal to run the program, you should be able to use an IDE such as Intellij to run it as well (I just used the terminal)
+I updated the AKKA quick-start example (a while ago): https://developer.lightbend.com/guides/akka-quickstart-scala I ran `sbt run` on the terminal to run the program, you should be able to use an IDE such as Intellij to run it as well (I just used the terminal)

 Go: